SEO for Startups: How to Get Your Website Ranking (and Growing) Fast

 What you’ll learn:

-What is SEO and why it matters
+- What SEO is and why it matters

-Step-by-step SEO for startups
+- 8 simple SEO steps for startups

-Your startup can be SEO-ready by end of day
+- Your startup can be SEO-ready by end of day

-What is SEO and why it matters
+What SEO is and why it matters

 Research shows that around 75% of all clicks on search traffic come from the first page of Google results (the top ten spots).
 In fact, a recent study found that ranking at the top of the search results in a niche generates a 39.8% click-through rate (CTR), while the second and third positions receive 18.7% and 10.2%, respectively.
 Simply put, organic search is one of the highest-converting channels for startups.